Semistable degenerations of double octics: Infinitesimal deformations of double octics

 By the Bogomolov-Tian-Todorov theorem, for each Calabi-Yau threefold $Y$ with $h^{1,2}(Y)=1$, there exists a smooth family $\mathcal{Y}$ over a complex disk, which is universal for $Y$.
 In case of a double octic, we can construct a universal family explicitly as a quasi-projective variety, such families are completely classified in \cite{CYK}.

 We can construct universal family as follows.
-For every double cover $X \rr \PP^3$ branched along 8 planes, with a resolution $Y$ having $h^{1,2}(Y)=1$, we associate a family $\mc{D}$ of planes arrangements, whose one of members is the branching locus of $X$.
+For every double cover $X \rr \PP^3$ branched along 8 planes, with a resolution $Y$ having $h^{1,2}(Y)=1$, we associate a family $\mc{D}$ of planes arrangements, whose member is the branching locus of $X$.